akiyks/linux/Documentation/core-api/wrappers/memory-barriers-pretty.rst

 agree on the combined order of multiple accesses.

-General barriers can compensate not only for non-multicopy atomicity, but can also generate additional ordering that can ensure that -all- CPUs will perceive the same order of -all- operations.
+General barriers can compensate not only for non-multicopy atomicity, but can also generate additional ordering that can ensure that *all* CPUs will perceive the same order of *all* operations.
 In contrast, a chain of release-acquire pairs do not provide this additional ordering, which means that only those CPUs on the chain are guaranteed to agree on the combined order of the accesses.
 For example, switching to C code